dannybauman/30-day-map-challenge-2025/docs/maps/01-points/MOBILE-RESPONSIVE-NOTES.md

 ## Bottom Line

 **Mobile responsive design is a solved problem** for modern AI code generation platforms.
-Every platform using Tailwind CSS handled mobile beautifully without being explicitly asked to do so.
+Every platform using Tailwind CSS handled mobile beautifully without being asked to do so.

 This is **great news** for the rest of the 30-day challenge - we can trust that successful desktop implementations will also work on mobile.